voxie/training-modules/Module-09.md

 When you are done, push your code to Bitbucket.
 Please create a tag called `v2.0` with a message of 'ready for review' in both your laravel app repo and the new `rest-client-ex` repo.
 Be sure your tags are pushed to the remote repository and are visible in Bitbucket.

-Create an issue titled **Review Module 10 - REST** and @mention all team leaders and department head.
+Create an issue titled **Review Module 10 - REST** and @mention your mentor and team leader.